-All cultivation of medical cannabis for medical use within the jurisdiction of the County of Mendocino shall be controlled by comply with the provisions of this Chapterthe MCCR, as well as all applicable state and local laws, regardless of whether the cultivation site existed or occurred prior to the adoption of this Chapterthe MCCR.
+All cultivation of cannabis for medical use within the County of Mendocino shall comply with the provisions of the MCCR, as well as all applicable state and local laws, regardless of whether the cultivation site existed or occurred prior to the adoption of the MCCR.

-Nothing in this Chapter is intended, nor shall it be construed, to 1) allow persons to engage in conduct that endangers others or causes a public nuisance, 2) to allow the use or diversion of cannabis for nonmedical purposes, or 3) to allow any activity relating to the cultivation, distribution or consumption of cannabis that is otherwise illegal under California State law.
+Nothing in this Chapter is intended, nor shall it be construed, to 1) allow persons to engage in conduct that endangers others or causes a public nuisance, 2) allow the use or diversion of cannabis for nonmedical purposes, or 3) allow any activity relating to the cultivation, distribution or consumption of cannabis that is otherwise illegal under California State law.